Stage 6 EAL/D

 Below is a brief list of requirements for the principal to consider before he/she enrols a student in the Stage 6 English (EAL/D) course.

-- The student has been educated in English for 5 years or less prior to Year 11 or the student is a refugee and/or has had interrupted schooling.
+• The student has been educated in English for 5 years or less prior to Year 11 or the student is a refugee and/or has had interrupted schooling.
+Any student seeking entry to the course must fill in the English EAL/D Declaration form in their home school and have it signed by their principal.
+This form needs to be submitted with their application form.

-- The home school can provide a supervising teacher, who is familiar with the English syllabus to support the student.
+• The home school can provide a supervising teacher, who is familiar with the English EAL/D syllabus to support the student.

-- The home school can provide video conferencing facilities, Google Hangouts or Zoom via PC, photocopy course booklets in colour for the student and provide the student with a laptop or desktop computer, and a quiet space to participate in lessons twice a week.
+• The home school can provide online lessons through TEAMS, print course booklets in colour for the student and provide the student with a laptop or desktop computer, and a quiet space to participate in lessons twice a week.

-- The student has completed the New Arrivals Program or has received instruction in English for at least one year with support from an EAL/D teacher.
+• It is also recommended that a student has completed the New Arrivals Program or has received some instruction in English before doing this course.

 Syllabus (from NESA)